forseti-security/forseti-security/_docs/howto/deploy/dev-setup.md

 ### Getting the source code

-Use the command below to clone the repo if you haven't already:
+Use the command below to get the Forseti code if you haven't already:

   ```bash
   $ git clone https://github.com/GoogleCloudPlatform/forseti-security.git